hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 <img src="images/top-picture.png" alt="drawing" width="1350"/>

 ## Background
-We had no time to start small. [ČTS](https://www.cztenis.cz) is the last sport waiting for a rebrand, and everything needed to change—immediately.
+We had no time to start small. [ČTS](https://www.cztenis.cz) was the last sport waiting for a rebrand, and everything needed to change—immediately.
 The ČTS (Czech Tennis Association) was facing financial scandals.
 Leadership changes!
 And definitely a damaged reputation.
 The project was a chance to reset Czech tennis.
 Giving it an identity that could unite both professionals and everyday players.
 Making it recognizable on courts around the world.

 __Goal of the project__